-The insulin spike will lead to a blood sugar crash as the insulin removes all the sugars from the blood.
-Your insulin sensitivity will be totally unpredictable.
-Without testing there is no way to know what will happen to it.
+The insulin spike will lead to a blood sugar crash as the insulin removes all the sugar from the blood.
+Your insulin sensitivity will be unpredictable.
+Without testing, there is no way to know what will happen to it.

-With this one huge meal you’re obviously going to overeat.
+With this one huge meal, you’re going to overeat.
 There are no two ways about it.
-You will be eating copious amounts of meat and or other animal products that will cause a boat load of low-grade systemic inflammation, of this there is little doubt.
+You will be eating copious amounts of meat and animal products that will cause a boat load of low-grade systemic inflammation, of which there is little doubt.

-It is thought that low grade systemic inflammation is responsible for somewhere between 90% and 95% of all chronic disease.
+It is thought that low-grade systemic inflammation is responsible for somewhere between 90% and 95% of all chronic diseases.

 Yes, you’ll have the fasting states where your body will clear out the inflammation.
-However, it wouldn’t have to clear it out if your diet didn’t cause it in the first place.
+However, it wouldn’t have to clear it out if your diet hadn’t caused it in the first place.

 Your body then commits this activity to memory so that it can be better at it next time.

-Then, as you do this over and over and over your body just keeps getting better (more efficient) at storing the extra energy for the upcoming famine (the fast that it knows is coming because of the pattern you’ve been setting).
+Then, as you do this over and over and over, your body just keeps getting better (more efficient) at storing the extra energy for the upcoming famine (the fact that it knows is coming because of the pattern you’ve been setting).

 You have just trained your body to be as efficient at storing fat as possible from any excess calories.

-In this case however, it became good at something you didn’t want and that it was already programmed to do.
+In this case, however, it became good at something you didn’t want and was already programmed to do.

 You see, we are the product of selective continuance.
-That is to say that there are certain characteristics that made your ancestors the best at surviving while other lines or family trees if you will, died off.
+That is to say that there are certain characteristics that made our ancestors the best at surviving.

-They were not as good as your ancestors at surviving, simple as that.
+We are not as good as our ancestors at surviving, simple as that.